• Skip to main content

 • 100% dairy-free, nut-free and plant-based (+ gluten-free option).

-• The vegan white sauce can be used other ways such as over noodles, in vegetable gratins or to dip breadsticks/focaccia!
+• The vegan white sauce can be used other ways such as over noodles, in vegan cauliflower gratins or to dip breadsticks/vegan focaccia!

 Ingredients you'll need